Stamp duty in Kerala: Know land registration charges in 2025

 • Proof of identity of any two witnesses

-Follow our step-by-step guide to register property in any city of Kerala, including Kochi.
+Follow our step-by-step guide to register property in any city of Kerala.
+For better understanding, we will mention steps to pay stamp duty and registration charges for a property in Kochi.

 Step 1: To initiate online property registration in Kochi, visit the official website of the Registration Department of Kerala and register using a login ID and password.
 To create the login credentials, visit http://www.keralaregistration.gov.in and click on ‘Online Document Details Entry- User Registration’.